veeresh-rathod-au25/MyCoding/REST API/Readme.md

 * Creating the EmployeeRepo class
 * Defined some helper methods, which we can use to perform CRUD operations on Employee entity.

-**schemas.py** - need to create the schema for the Item Model class
+**schemas.py** - need to create the schema for the Employee Model class

 **swagger.yml** - API specifications can be written in YAML or JSON format